 That’s definitely not the kind of social media popularity any business would want, not to mention losing one’s credibility.

 10. Switch to a Business Profile

 To further your ambition for an active presence on Instagram, you might as well switch your fitness studio account to a business profile.
-Not only is it free to get an Instagram business account, but there are loads of other features to skyrocket your fitness studio growth.
+Not only is it free to get an Instagram business account but there are loads of other features to skyrocket your fitness studio growth.
 Business profiles get upgraded access to data and analytics, information about the business’s reach, impressions, and activity.
-Business accounts also have a deeper access to Instagram ads, add links, post shoppable content, and more.
+Business accounts also have deeper access to Instagram ads, add links, and also post shoppable content, and more.

 Social media can work wonders for your fitness business if used creatively.
 Instagram is one platform that largely provides the space for humanizing content during an increasingly AI-centric time.
 Whether you are a new fitness studio or want to revamp your brand, you can quickly drive massive engagement through Instagram and get organic traffic to your website, absolutely free.
 It is all about strategizing - be it a new user or a seasoned pro!
 Build a loyal community of followers who also transform into your customers in time by delivering the right blend of video content on fitness and your brand.

 If you’d like to grow your fitness or wellness studio but find yourself swamped with your operations, we’re here to help!
 Find out how Omnify can help you automate and streamline your workflow and allow you to focus on growing your business today.
 Start your FREE TRIAL today!